The Vernon N Ely Charitable Trust

 Application Success Factors

-For Merton Organizations:
+For Merton Organisations:

 Since there is no public application process, building relationships with the trustees or being active and visible in the Merton charitable sector appears to be the pathway to potential funding.
+The trust's focus on cultural organisations (as evidenced by support for Polka Theatre) and community development in Merton may be indicative of funding priorities.

 Key Takeaways for Grant Writers